 Liability becomes an issue as the terms of service cannot be legally enforced.
 The how, where, why, who and what of these sites is compromised.

 Running a commercial gaming or hosting business from a residence is bad – for many reasons

 - At data centers, hosting providers offer services backed by security guards, multiple alert systems, backup generators, DDoS protection, remote access like IPMI, redundant carriers and high speed ports.
 They typically are capable of assigning a large number of IP addresses as well, with justification.

 - In a residence, the ISP there may or may not authorize commercial operations on their connection.

-- Plus, most homes only have one connection, be that with Charter, Verizon or whoever.
+- Plus, most homes only have one connection, be that with Spectrum, Verizon or whoever.
 There’s no redundancy.

 - There’s no DDoS protection because that’s cost prohibitive

 - When power goes out during storms or for whatever reason, that connection goes silent, and so does the server.